This post may contain affiliate links. Please read my disclosure policy.

 However, you are cooking for children and you don’t want to use alcohol, you can substitute it with lemon juice.

-This creamy chicken Marsalal recipe is perfect for dinner parities.
+This creamy chicken Marsala recipe is perfect for dinner parties.

 As a side dish for this creamy chicken Marsala I like to serve mushrooms sautéed with garlic which I cook in the same pan after the chicken so they absorb the residual flavour of the Marsala.